NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBBB(B) hitbox appears two frames later
 - 5A is grabbable the entire move
 - 2B(B) launches
+- 2A cannot do the B follow up for the last two frames
 - 2A(A) has more lift
 - 2AA(A) added as 6AAA(A)
 - 6B